Several Eastern Shore Wildlife Management Areas (WMAs) ─ or portions of these areas ─ that were temporarily closed to waterfowl hunting have reopened.

 The Maryland Department of Natural Resources (DNR) is currently seeking public input on proposed regulations that govern the use of Maryland’s Wildlife Management Areas (WMA).
 Many of these proposals are administrative in nature, such as updating acreage and outdated regulations, and adding newly acquired properties.

 The Maryland Department of Natural Resources (DNR) has opened a new deer hunting area in Anne Arundel County.
 The 546 acre Crownsville Cooperative Wildlife Management Area (CWMA) will open for regulated deer hunting beginning on Nov 26, 2012 and running through Jan 31, 2013.
 Deer hunting only is permitted at Crownsville CWMA.
-The program will follow established season dates and bag limits found in the 2012-2013 Guide to Hunting and Trapping in Maryland.
+The program will follow Read the Rest…

 The Maryland Department of Natural Resources is currently accepting bids for the 2012-2013 trapping season for Johnson Wildlife Management Area (WMA), Janes Island State Park, Hickory Point Natural Heritage Area and all Somerset and Worcester County WMAs.